The Best PLA Filament Brands In The World: A Buyer’s Guide To The Best PLA Filaments On Earth

 And it’s true.
 Polymaker makes amazing PLA filaments and specialty filaments.
 Their Polymax PLA filaments are 9 times stronger than regular PLA (measured by impact resistance tests) and have better overall mechanics than ABS.

 However, like the other filaments on this list, Polymaker isn’t cheap.
 Expect to pay twice as much as the normal stuff for a single spool.
 But if you buy in bulk you can get a few dollars off the spool price.
 Buying in bulk might not be a bad idea either considering that you are probably going to want to print a lot with these filaments.

 The only thing that you have to keep in mind is that premium quality costs a lot of money.
 The filaments on this list aren’t cheap, even on Amazon.
 Check prices on Amazon We’ve tried to give you some hints about finding deals, though.
-And the last filament on the list, IC3D, sells high quality PLA for around $30.
-So there are ways around the higher prices.
+And the last filament on the list, IC3D, sells high quality PLA for lower prices.